 Luckily it was shown to have vulnerabilities and be as dependent upon its user as Dragon Slaying Magic, because it was quickly looking to be a Game Breaking Power the way it was initially used.
 Better a Scrappy Weapon than another "Ark Of Embodiment."

 Lucy's Silver Key, Horologium, when it dawned upon readers that the only gimmick it's ever used for is to have a character cheat death in some, unconventional, method.
 People let it slide the first time around when it was used to save Wendy from possible death in the fight against Hades, because readers figured that she was obviously alive due to her main-character status as a member of Fairy Tail, but when it occurred a second time to safeguard Arcadios from a pool of lava despite seeing him clearly submerge, head-to-toe, with no form of protection apart from his daily clothes (and the later discovery that Princess Hisui gave him an enchanted necklace that provided some extra defense)...let's just say that a lot of people were not impressed.

 The reasoning behind Horologium is that it can warp space and time, which instantly has Game Breaking associations and could have turned into a much bigger Scrappy if used anywhere except for life-threatening emergencies, and even then still isn't liked.
 Luckily Mashima has held back and not used Horologium more as a safety net, which could have had really really bad ramifications story-wise.

-In the anime, the CG flames, be it from Natsu, or even from Zancrow, usually gets this reaction for just not being pleasant to look at on the eyes, and often feels out-of-place compared to how the rest of the show's been animated.
+In the anime, the CG flames, be it from Natsu, or even from Zancrow, usually gets this reaction for not being pleasant to look at, and often feeling out-of-place compared to how the rest of the show's been animated.